envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is a conditional?
 A: It is a piece of code that allows us to evaluate if a condition is met and based on that to do something.

+#### C11

+Q: What is a callback?
+A: It is a function that is passed as an argument to another function to execute it.
+Usually the function that is passed as an argument is a pointer/address in memory.

+Q: What is the first parameter in a callback function?
+A: The first parameter should correspond to an error (if any).

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto